lorand1984/pattern_matching_inner_product_functional_encryption/README.md

 ![](./pattern_matching.png)

 ## Files
-- PatternMatching.py it is a workaround file for creating matrices of text and pattern that are used by the functional encryption application.
+- [PatternMatching.py](./PatternMatching.py): it is a workaround file for creating matrices of text and pattern that are used by the functional encryption application.
-- PatternMatching.go: it contains the FHIPE schema, retrieves pattern and text matrices for the encryption and decryption task.
+- [PatternMatching.go](./PatternMatching.go): it contains the FHIPE schema, retrieves pattern and text matrices for the encryption and decryption task.

 ## ISSUES
 * With the current inner product encrption schema the encryption and decryption time is too slow for long texts.
 Possible Solutions are: